manuelinfosec/udptranscode/README.md

 given; if not, it is an error.</p>

 <p>In all cases, the UDP address and port to tunnel is given after all
 options.
-UDPTranscoder will listen to this adddress for packets, and will send received packets on this address.
+UDPTranscode will listen to this adddress for packets, and will send received packets on this address.
 The address may be a multicast address;
 in this case, a multicast TTL should be specified, and tunneled packets will be sent with this TTL.
 All addresses, TCP and UDP, may be specified either